conversation/tc-stylelint-config/README.md

 ## Usage

-Installing this package will also install the appropriate stylelint to match the configured rules.
+Installing this package will also install the appropriate version of stylelint to match the configured rules.

 ```
 npm i -D conversation/tc-stylelint-config#0.1.0